Gina Von Amberg: Storylines

 On the day of her wedding to Bo, she tried to shoot Marlena Evans and Bo and Hope's son Shawn-Douglas.
 In Bo's struggle to get the gun away from her, she is shot and died of her wounds on January 14, 2000.
-She also appeared to her daughter Greta in 2001, when she was completing the tasks necessary for her to become the new Princess Von Amberg, and to Marlena Evans in 2019, when she coded after being shot by Xander Kiriakis, on the orders of Kristen DiMera.
+She also appeared to her daughter Greta in 2001, when she was completing the tasks necessary for her to become the new Princess Von Amberg, to Marlena Evans in 2019, when she coded after being shot by Xander Kiriakis, on the orders of Kristen DiMera, and to Hope Brady in 2020 in a dream after Kayla Johnson removed the chip in her brain that was causing her to behave as Gina.

-Gina returns on in March 2012, as an alternate personality of Hope's, after being hoaxed and coaxed out of her subconscious by Stefano through hypnosis, to reclaim a Fabergé-like egg that had been stolen from him; something only Gina and John Black as (The Pawn)/Father John can recover for him.
+Gina returns in March 2012, as an alternate personality of Hope's, after being hoaxed and coaxed out of her subconscious by Stefano through hypnosis, to reclaim a Fabergé-like egg that had been stolen from him; something only Gina and John Black as (The Pawn)/Father John can recover for him.

 It is revealed in Days of Our Lives: Beyond Salem that Princess Gina (really a brainwashed Hope) stole the famous Alamainian peacock in 1991, and fenced the jewels.